 While we researched a ton of stuff ahead of time, we learned a few things along the way that made our trip fantastic.
-Here are five quick tips to have the best experience trekking in Cinque Terre.
+Read on five quick tips for hiking in the Cinque Terre.

 1 Which Cinque Terre Card to Buy?